kohleth/monash_phd_research_proposal/README.md

 # Censored Time Series Forecasting using State-Space Models

-Most time series forecasting methods assume the observed data is uncensored.
+Most time series forecasting methods assume the observed data is uncensored, that is, we observe the true value of the variable of interest.
 However, censored data can arise in many real life processes.
 For example, a business might wish to forecast the sales of a certain (physical) product using the sales history.
 However, if the product was out of stock for period of time, the sales history would have been capped (censored).
-In this example, proceeding with the usual forecasting method will likely lead to an under-prediction of the true future sales.
-This calls for method to model the time series which account for data censorship.
+In this example, proceeding with the usual forecasting method, thus treating the cesored value as the true value, will likely lead to an under-prediction of the true future sales.
+This calls for method to model the time series which account for this type of censored data.

 ## Current state of research

 #### Park et. al. (2007)
-Park et. al. (2007) proposed an iterative scheme.
+Park et. al. (2007) proposed an iterative scheme to estimate the model parameters.
 First, the time series data is assumed to follow a multivariate gaussian distribution.
 Therefore, the censored portion of the time series could be imputed using the appropriate conditional distribution.
 Next, the parameters of the distribution are re-estimated.
 This process is repeated until convergence is reached.

 #### Wang and Chan (2017)
 Wang and Chan (2017) studied AR models with exogenous variables and censoring.
 They assumed the score of the most recent uncensored data block, and its expectation givens the censored data has a closed form expression.
 Then, exploiting the fact that scores have zero mean, they form a set of estimating equations for the model parameters.